 The University Tutoring Center (UTC) offers free tutoring and academic support to all registered PVAMU students.
 The mission of the UTC is to help provide a solid academic foundation that enables students to become confident, capable, independent learners.
 Competent and caring staff and peer tutors guide students in identifying, acquiring, and enhancing the knowledge, skills, and attitudes needed to reach their desired goals.
-Tutoring and academic support are offered face-to-face in the UTC and virtually in online sessions.
+Tutoring and academic support are offered face-to-face in the UTC and in_virtually face-to-face sessions through the tutoring center and throughin enline sessions.
 Other support services available for students include Supplemental Instruction, Study Breaks, Academic Success Workshops, and Algebra Study Jam.
 Location: J. B. Coleman Library, Rm.
-307; Phone: 936-261-1561; Email: pvtutoring@pvamu.edu; UniversityTutoring Website
+307; Phone: 936-261-1561; Email: pvtutoring@pvamu.edu; University Tutoring Website